 - First Nations

-- Local governments (municipalities and regional districts)
+- Local governments (such as municipal districts and regional districts)

 - Non-profit societies